 Mastercard chargeback reason code 4841 falls under the “Cardholder Disputes” category.
 The shorthand description is “Canceled Recurring or Digital Goods Transactions.”
-This is now an obsolete reason code, but merchants may still see it in use at times.
-It was used to cover disputes related to recurring billings or digital goods.
+This reason code is now obsolete, but was used to cover disputes related to recurring billings or digital goods.

 The typical claim under this reason code would be that the merchant charged the cardholder after their subscription was canceled, or without their prior consent.

-Merchant error often leads to these chargebacks.
-This can happen when a customer sends in a cancellation request via email or an online form and the merchant does not process the cancellation before charging the cardholder for their next scheduled payment.
-This chargeback is also appropriate when the merchant raises the amount of a recurring payment without obtaining approval from the cardholder beforehand.
+Merchant error often led to code 4841 chargebacks.
+This could happen when a customer sent in a cancellation request via email or an online form and the merchant didn't process the cancellation before charging the cardholder for their next scheduled payment.
+This chargeback was also appropriate when the merchant raised the amount of a recurring payment without obtaining approval from the cardholder beforehand.

-Friendly fraud, however, is behind a lot of these chargebacks.
+Friendly fraud, however, was behind a lot of these chargebacks.

-All too often, cardholders who have a hard time finding cancellation links or getting ahold of customer service will simply dispute the transactions instead of trying to figure things out with the merchant.
+All too often, cardholders who have a hard time finding cancellation links or getting ahold of customer service will simply dispute the transaction instead of trying to figure things out with the merchant.